"I remember Robin Metz telling us in our senior portfolio class that, with writing skills, we could do anythi...

 Why are the deadlines so far in advance of the magazine's publication?

-Your columns are due three months in advance of the magazine's publication and two months before the magazine goes to the printer (the magazine is sent to the printer roughly one month prior to its publication).
-Class Notes is (on the average) 24 pages long and mentions more than 500 alumni, faculty and friends of the College.
+Your columns are due two months in advance of the magazine's publication and one month before the magazine goes to the printer (the magazine is sent to the printer roughly one month prior to its publication).
+Class Notes is (on the average) 24 pages long and mentions more than 500 alumni, faculty, and friends of the College.
 It takes a lot of editing and proofing in order to make sure names, class years, and other relevant information is correct.
 When you factor in time for editing, design, and final proofing, it takes two months to make sure Class Notes is ready for publication.

 How do I submit my column?